artilatw/docs/matrix752U/backup_n_restore.md

 ## Restore from backup

 1. Insert the USB drive into the target Matrix752U.
+Assume the USB drive is `/dev/sda1`.
 2. Execute the following command to start the restore process.

 ```